I meet the eligibility requirements and am a Henry Ford patient. How can I get a vaccine?

 This is not unusual as vaccine clinical trials typically don’t enroll participants who are pregnant or lactating until the vaccine has been shown to be safely tolerated in people who are not pregnant.

-There is an internet rumor that the vaccine could affect fertility.
+There is an internet rumor that the COVID-19 vaccine could affect fertility.
 There is no evidence or scientific concern that the vaccine could impact fertility.

-Research studies have shown that getting COVID-19 (not the vaccine) may affect fertility.
-In short, the virus itself may pose a greater risk to fertility than the vaccine.
+Many researchers believe the virus itself may pose a greater risk to fertility than the vaccine.